cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 read the relevant information for this case.
 {{% /note %}}

-**Note:** Before you proceed, make sure you have al l VMs spinning, that they are all allocated with a public-ip, and that they are configured according to the [prerequisites guide] ({{< relref "install_maintain/installation/prerequisites.md" >}}).
+**Note:** Before you proceed, make sure that all the required VMs are spinning, that they are all allocated with a public-IP, and that they are configured according to the [prerequisites guide] ({{< relref "install_maintain/installation/prerequisites.md" >}}).
-If you use Cloudify best-practice, you would need 10 VMs spinning: 3 PostgreSQL nodes, 3 RabbitMQ nodes, 3 Cloudify Management service nodes, and 1 load-balancer instance.
+If you use Cloudify best-practice, you would need 9 VMs + a load balancer.
+The VMs partitioning is 3 PostgreSQL nodes, 3 RabbitMQ nodes, and 3 Cloudify Management service nodes.

 ## Certificates Setup